Alisha98A/sawadee-boat/README.md

 <details><summary>Menu Page</summary> <p align="left"><img src="./documentation/wireframes/Menu%20page.png" alt="wireframes for the menu page" width="620"/></p> </details>

 <details><summary>About Us</summary> <p align="left"><img src="./documentation/wireframes/About%20page.png" alt="wireframes for the about us section" width="620"/></p> </details>

+### Database Schema

+The Sawadee Dining Boat project uses a relational database powered by PostgreSQL, hosted on Heroku.
+The database structure is designed to handle user authentication, reservation management, menu administration, and staff permissions efficiently.

+### Entity-Relationship Diagram (ERD)
+An ERD (Entity Relationship Diagram) was used to plan the database schema and visualize the relationships between tables.
+This helps ensure a well-structured database where entities interact logically.
+The ERD follows a progressive data modeling approach with three abstraction levels: conceptual, logical, and physical.

+### Business Goals
+The database structure is designed to meet the following business objectives:
+- The menu is visible on the website and can be managed by staff.
+- Customers must register to make reservations.
+- Each reservation books the entire boat, not individual tables.
+- Bookings are restricted to specific time slots (2-hour dining trips).
+- Each reservation must have between 4 to 20 guests.
+- Staff can manage all reservations, while users can only manage their own.
+- Reservations cannot overlap, ensuring only one booking per time slot.
+- Users can modify or cancel reservations before a set deadline.
+- Future scalability is considered for implementing additional features, such as customer loyalty programs or event-specific bookings.

+### Progressive Data Model
+A progressive data model was used to design the database, ensuring seamless collaboration between business stakeholders and the development team.

+#### Conceptual Model
+- The conceptual ERD was created to define the main entities and their relationships.
+- This model was used in the early planning phase to confirm the business needs of the project.
+- The key entities identified include:
+  - Users (customers and staff)
+  - Reservations (handles boat bookings)
+  - Menu (food items served on board)
+  - Time Slots (available 2-hour dining sessions)

+#### Logical Model
+- After the conceptual model was confirmed, the logical ERD was developed.
+- This stage defined table structures, attributes, and relationships in more detail.
+- Primary relationships between tables were mapped, such as:
+  - One-to-Many: A user can make multiple reservations.
+  - One-to-One: Each reservation has a unique time slot.
+  - Many-to-Many: Staff members can manage multiple reservations.

+#### Physical Model
+- The physical database schema was finalized, translating the logical model into SQL tables.
+- Specific data types were assigned to each column, ensuring optimized performance.
+- Indexes and foreign key constraints were implemented to maintain data integrity.

+### Agile Development Process
+The project followed agile principles, using Scrum as the methodology to develop and refine features iteratively.

+#### GitHub for Issue Tracking
+- User stories were created based on business and user needs.
+- Issues were assigned milestones to track progress in sprints.
+- Each feature was developed incrementally, following the MoSCoW prioritization method:
+  - Must-Have: Core functionalities like reservations, authentication, and menu management.
+  - Should-Have: Additional improvements like user profile customization.
+  - Could-Have: Optional enhancements such as email notifications.
+  - Won’t-Have (for now): Advanced features like dynamic pricing based on demand.

+#### Kanban Board
+- A Kanban board in GitHub Projects was used to track tasks.
+- Each user story moved through different stages:
+  - To Do → In Progress → Testing → Done.
+- Completed features were merged into the main branch after testing.

+### Scalability & Future Improvements
+The database is designed with scalability in mind, allowing future enhancements such as:
+- Loyalty programs for returning customers.
+- Event-specific bookings for special occasions.
+- Automated reminders for upcoming reservations.

+This structured database schema ensures that the Sawadee Dining Boat system runs efficiently while providing a seamless experience for both customers and staff.

 ## Features